IsogiE/ACT_Friends/README.md

 ---

+### 🧱 Raid Groups
+For easy configuration of your Raid's groups.
+Simply drag people in, and out of your raid, or just swap their positions in the groups.
+No longer do you need to drag people in and out of groups to configure your raid frames to look nice.
+You'll also be able to save or import any preset you'd like for future reference.
+Sometimes healers just like their frames to look the same every week!

+---

 ### 🖱️ Macros
 A collection of commonly used **raid macros**.
 Clicking an icon generates a macro for that specific **world marker** or **icon**.